 Edinburgh Trip Planning – August

 Festivals galore!
-Edinburgh International Festival, Edinburgh Art Festival, the Royal Edinburgh Military Tattoo, Edinburgh Festival Fringe, Edinburgh International Book Festival and the Edinburgh Mela.
+Edinburgh International Festival, Edinburgh Art Festival, the Royal Edinburgh Military Tattoo, Edinburgh Festival Fringe, Edinburgh International Book Festival and the Edinburgh Mela (dates TBC – may be early Sept).
 We’re celebrating!
 If you’re planning a trip to Edinburgh, and want to book self-catering accommodation, get in touch soon.

 Edinburgh Trip Planning – September